abhishekarya1/Hash-Define-myNotes/content/competitive-programming/maths/basics.md

 ```

 #### Uses
+We can easily calculate:
+1. No. of divisors
-1. Calculate no. of prime factors
+2. No. of prime factors
-2. Calculate no. of even factors
+3. No. of even factors
-3. Calculate no. of odd factors
+4. No. of odd factors
-4. Sum of even factors
+5. Sum of even factors
-5. Sum of odd factors
+6. Sum of odd factors

 ### Euclid's Theorems